inesalves44/CppModules00-04/.github/ISSUE_TEMPLATE.md

 ---
-title: Someone just pushed
+title: Well there is a new issue
 assignees: inesalves44
-labels: bug, enhancement
+labels: bug
 ---
 Someone just pushed, oh no!
 Here's who did it: